 How this all works depends from class to class.
 I like to draw examples from popular culture and current events to make philosophical points and, if I were more coordinated, I wouldn’t be above standing on my head to keep the class involved.

-Associate Professor, Northern Michigan University Department of Philosophy, 2014-present.
+Associate Professor, Northern Michigan University Department of Philosophy, 2014-2018.

 Assistant Professor, Northern Michigan University Department of Philosophy, 2010-2014.

 Graduate Teaching Associate, Ohio State Department of Philosophy, Fall 2004-Summer 2006

 Teaching Assistant, Ohio State Department of Philosophy, Fall 2001-Summer 2004

 Graduate Teaching Associate, Cincinnati Department of Philosophy, Fall 1998-Spring 2001

 Philosophy 180: Fundamentals of Ethical Theory